luigiqtt/dev-multinode-k8s/README.md

 ```bash
 sudo terraform apply
 ```
-When the command execution terminates, follow the same steps described in the chapter **Cluster creation** to initialize and add the new worker nodes.
+When the command execution terminates, follow the same steps described in the [*Cluster creation*](#cluster-creation) chapter to initialize and add the new worker nodes.
 To get the *join command* required to add the new nodes to the cluster, execute the following command on the *Control Plane* node:
 ```bash
 kubeadm token create --print-join-command
 ```